telometto/vibrantLinux/README.md

 ## Updates

-Head to your installation folder.
-In our case, it is located at `~/vibrantLinux`.
-Then, run:
+Head to your installation folder and then, run:

 ```bash
 ./update.sh